Antoniorios17/flask_app__jenkins_elastic_beanstalk/README.md

-# KuraLabs

-Deployment 3
-Build, test and deploy  a flask application on AWS Elastic Beanstalk.
+# Deploy a flask application on AWS Elastic Beanstalk.

-Automated pipeline with Jenkins
+Automated deployment pipeline with Jenkins.
+Build, test and deploy to AWS Elastic beanstalk

 ## Table of contents